 Although filing jointly generally offers more tax deductions, this status may also increase the amount of the required student loan payment under some income-driven plans.
 Deciding how to file taxes has a far-reaching impact (greater than discussed here).
 It is wise to enlist the advice of a certified accountant or professional tax preparer to help provide clarity on the pros and cons of each tax filing status.

 Federal student loans offer flexibility during repayment by allowing borrowers to either postpone loan repayment during residency with a mandatory residency forbearance, or to repay during residency with one of the various repayment plans.
 Information about all the repayment plan options can be found within the Loan Repayment Options fact sheet.

 Your spouse’s income may be taken into consideration when determining your monthly loan payment; it depends on the repayment plan you choose.
-For instance, the Revised Pay As You Earn (REPAYE) plan uses both spouse’s income when determining monthly payment, regardless of how taxes are filed.
-However, the Pay As You Earn (PAYE), Income-Based Repayment (IBR), and Income-Contingent Repayment (ICR) plans only use both spouse’s income if taxes are filed jointly..
+For instance, the Revised Pay As You Earn (REPAYE) plan uses both spouse’s incomes when determining monthly payment, regardless of how taxes are filed.
+However, the Pay As You Earn (PAYE), Income-Based Repayment (IBR), and Income-Contingent Repayment (ICR) plans only use both spouse’s incomes if taxes are filed jointly.

 For questions about specific repayment amounts and plans, and to determine how your spouse’s income may impact your monthly payment, contact your servicer.